sfbrigade/datasci-earthquake/README.md

     -   Remove the containers, but it will **not** delete volumes (so the database data will persist).

 ***
+# Configuration of environment variables
+The ```.env.local``` file contains environment variables used in the application to configure settings for both the backend and frontend components.
+If it contains sensitive information, ```.env.local``` should not be checked into version control for security reasons.
+Right now there is no sensitive information but later secret management tools will be introduced.
+The file is organized into three main sections:
+  - **Postgres Environment Variables**.
+This section contains the credentials to connect to the PostgreSQL database, such as the username, password, and the name of the database.
+  - **Backend Environment Variables**.
+These variables are used by the backend (i.e., FastAPI) to configure its behavior and to connect to the database and the frontend application.
+  - **Frontend Environment Variables**.
+This section contains the base URL for API calls to the backend and ```NODE_ENV``` variable that determines in which environment the Node.js application is running.
+***

 # Disclaimer
 #### Some versions of this code contain a streamlit app that uses an imprecise measure which may introduce errors in the output.
 The streamlit app should not be relied upon to determine any property’s safety or compliance with the soft story program.
 Please consult DataSF for most up to date information.